craftingcity/The-Known-World/World Notes/Prime Material - Alaturmen/Rough Lore/Prime Timeline.md

 title: The [[Invasion of Orcus]]
 content:

 [[The Grey Ordeal]] fight for months alongside the nations of the world against the influence of Orcus.
-After a long battle, Orcus was returned to wherever he once came.
-This battle culminated in the [[The Democratic Combine of Peoples|southeast]], specifically the region of [[Hyjeovo]].
+After a long battle, Orcus was returned unto whatever plane from once he came.
+Nearly all of the Armies of Orcus were destroyed, but remants of the Gnolls survived and began to repopulate in the [[The Lands of Tetrimoc]].

-While the demons were foiled, they were not destroyed.
-The Hells will strike again, in a long time.

 date: 092AF
 title: The Great Retirement
 content:

 [[The Grey Ordeal]] disbands, focusing on their domestic work in [[The Guilds]] or their other affairs.
-Under their watch, a great prosperity engulfs the lands, and this age of beginning ends.
+Under their watch, a great prosperity engulfs the lands.

-[[Tetrimoc]] no longer is a visible leader of his flock (as such his journal is widely distributed by scribes), and the [[Golden Claws]] become the driving political power of [[The Lands of Tetrimoc]].
+[[Tetrimoc]] no longer is a visible leader of his flock, granting controll of [[The Golden City]] to the [[Golden Claws]], and his journal is reproduced and distributed across Alaturmen.

 date: 103AF
 title: [[The Assault of the Giant Decenters]]
 content:

 The grand adventurer dragon [[Kakurak]] uses his past and current resources hire an unnamed group of adventuerers to halt the invasion of the Giants.
-His group is initially successful, but become crippled at the loss of their friend.
+His group is initially successful, and become crippled at the loss of their friend.

 After continued raids, the Coalition has [[Emergency Communicae c.
 103AF|a meeting.]]
 A war-council meets in [[Kohnstamm]] to oppose the threat.

+Soon after, the Chosen of Kakurak return to Alaturmen...
 ```